Honorary Research Fellow

 - Gospel women

-- “Through the Biblical Lens.”
-In Doing Integrative Theology: World, Word, and Work in Conversation.
-Eds.
-Philip Halstead and Myk Habets.
+- Harris, Sarah.
+“Through the Biblical Lens.”
+Pages 13-27 in Doing Integrative Theology: World, Word, and Work in Conversation.
+Edited by Philip Halstead and Myk Habets.
 Auckland: Archer Press, 2015.